 More in it for the economy

 The findings of the tests are transferred directly to industry and business.
 Fabian Ranz from Fraunhofer Austria: “In addition to the safety aspects, the biggest challenges are not only to ensure technical feasibility but also to guarantee the economic efficiency of the processes.
 Only then will we achieve a point at which industry will be ready to put the principles we are exploring here into practice.”
-Michael Hofbaur is setting up a robotics research center for Joanneum Research.
-The researcher introduces the expertise available there to the metrological assessment of HRC systems.
-“With our findings, we are providing additional added value for the Pilotfabrik in Aspern.
-Robotics requires specific knowledge, in assembling parts, for instance.
-We create safe and secure applications by means of appropriate configurations.”
+Michael Hofbaur is setting up a robotics research centre for Joanneum Research.

 Production of the future